RegenCo-op/EMPowerSystem/ThermalFluidController/README.md

 For the system to work many inputs are required.

-#### The controller must monitor sensors to generate the following variables:
+#### The controller must monitor sensors to generate the following variables

     tanklevelpumpoff  // the amount of fluid below full in the storage tank with the pump off in millimeters tanklevelpumpon  //  the amount of fluid below full in the storage tank with the pump on in millimeters